camfindlay/silverstripe-meetup-guide/en/07_Hackfest_guide.md

 ##What are they?
 Hackfests are a chance to get hands on with SilverStripe open source code code.
 It is also a good space to meet other SilverStripe developers, share knowledge and get help for your SilverStripe open source projects.

+For a good idea about 'hackathon' type events in general checkout out the useful [Hackathon Guide by Joshua Tauberer](https://hackathon.guide/)

 ## Before the hackfest
 * When you list your hackfest meetup on meetup.com make sure to let people know that it is a hackfest rather than a speaker based meetup.